cncf/kubernetes-community-days/content/organizing-creating-website.md

 # Interested in Organizing a Kubernetes Community Days?

 * Go to https://github.com/cncf/kubernetes-community-days.
-* If you are looking to find other organizers in your area, go to https://github.com/cncf/kubernetes-community-days/projects/2 and see if there are any events in your area.
-If there *is* an event that is being planned or has already taken place, contact that events' organizers to find out how you can get involved by adding a comment to their issue.
+* If you are looking to find other organizers in your area, go to the [discussions](https://github.com/cncf/kubernetes-community-days/discussions/) and [project board](https://github.com/cncf/kubernetes-community-days/projects/2) to see if there are any events in your area.
+If there *is* an event that is being planned or has already taken place, contact that events' organizers to find out how you can get involved by adding a comment to their discussion or issue.

-* If there are no events in your area, open an issue:
+* If there are no events in your area, open a discussion:

-  * Go to https://github.com/cncf/kubernetes-community-days/issues and click **New Issue**.
+  * Go to https://github.com/cncf/kubernetes-community-days/discussions/ and click **New Discussion**.

+## Creating your issue

+* Go the the issues tab

 * Click **Get started** on the **Organize Event** option

     ![Screenshot](/admin/img/howto/createissue.png)

-* In the **Title** space enter "KCD <your city, your country>, Date (if you have one)."
-The title for Tbilisi, Georgia in 2021, for example, would be "KCD 2021, Tbilisi, Georgia."
+* In the **Title** space enter "Year, Location."
+The title for Tbilisi, Georgia in 2021, for example, would be "2021, Tbilisi, Georgia."

 * If you are just getting started, fill in as much detail as possible about your event in the **Write** area
   * Organizers information (name, company, title, email)